Weekend Project: The Best Way to Clean Your Pontoon Carpet

 Things That Can Ruin Your Pontoon Carpet

-Then there's Mother Nature to think about.
-Your pontoon carpet is exposed to rain and sun on a regular basis, and if you don't store it properly in the winter, snow and ice can cause problems too.
+Then there's Mother Nature to consider.
+Your pontoon carpet is regularly exposed to rain and sun, and if you don't store it properly in the winter, snow and ice can cause problems, too.
 And I mean cringe-worthy problems like mold, mildew, moss and fading.

 The takeaway: Caring for your pontoon carpet extends its life, prevents mildew and reduces the potential for harmful bacteria.
 It can maintain or even increase your boat's value.
 Who wants to buy a used boat with a nasty old carpet?